2022 Italian government crisis: Political crisis

-During a press conference on 13 July 2022, Conte announced that the M5S would abstain during the confidence vote on the decreto aiuti (Decree on Economic Aid, or, more simply, Aid Decree), a government bill that introduced a €23 billion stimulus to contrast the economic and energy crisis caused by the COVID-19 pandemic and the ongoing Russo-Ukrainian war.
-Conte said he considered the economic aid package for families and small business proposed by the government "not enough to tackle the cost of living crisis".
-The decree also included a project to build a waste-to-energy plant in Rome, which was criticised by Conte and the M5S, who deemed it dangerous for the environment.
+During a press conference on 13 July 2022, Conte announced that the M5S would abstain during the vote on converting into law the decreto aiuti (Decree on Economic Aid, or, more simply, Aid Decree), which the Government had declared to be a confidence vote.
+The Decree introduced a €23 billion stimulus to fight the economic and energy crisis caused by the COVID-19 pandemic and the ongoing Russo-Ukrainian war, which Conte deemed "not enough to tackle the cost of living crisis".
+The Decree also included a provision authorizing the construction of a waste-to-energy plant in Rome, which Conte and the M5S opposed, deeming it dangerous for the environment.

 On 14 July, the decree was approved by the Senate of the Republic with 172 votes in favor, far above the majority threshold; the M5S left the Senate floor during the voting process.
 Despite not officially withdrawing the support to the government, this move was widely considered as a clear opposition to the government's policies, and de facto opened a political crisis within the Draghi Cabinet.

 Following the M5S's abstention, Draghi consulted with President Mattarella about the crisis.
-After a few hours, Draghi resigned as prime minister; the resignation was promptly rejected by President Mattarella.
-In an official statement released by the presidential office, Mattarella invited the prime minister to address the Italian Parliament to explain the political situation that unraveled after the Senate vote.
-On 14 July, Lega also expressed the desire for a snap election, while the PD pledged to prevent a collapse of the government.
-On 16 July, 11 mayors sent a letter to Draghi asking him to revoke his resignation and stay as Prime Minister; by 19 July, the number increased to almost two thousand.
+After a few hours, Draghi resigned as prime minister; he claimed that, without the support of the M5S (who had received a plurality of votes in the previous general election), the democratic legitimacy of his Government was in jeopardy.
+Draghi's resignation was promptly rejected by President Mattarella.
+In an official statement released by the presidential office, Mattarella called on Draghi to seek a debate and a vote in the Italian Parliament to better understand the positions of the several political parties before finalizing any decision.
+On 14 July, Lega claimed it supported the immediate calling of a snap election, while the PD pledged to do whatever it could to prevent a government collapse.
+On 16 July, 11 mayors wrote an open letter to Draghi asking him to revoke his resignation and remain as prime minister; by 19 July, almost two thousand mayors had attached their signature.